LuckyWins/flutter_sc_error_manager/README.md

 }
 ```

-or wrap your app widget with `ScErrorWidget`
+or wrap your app widget with `ScErrorWidget` if you would like to use w/ screenshot

 ``` dart
 ScErrorWidget(